Rappahannock Community College 2017-2018 Governance Committee

 - Review curricula and recommend appropriate proposals for new, revised, or discontinued programs.

-- Recommend appropriate curriculum and support service improvements that may be implied by student outcomes assessment data.
+- Recommend appropriate curriculum and support service improvements that may be implied by student outcomes assessment data, the SSI project, and other data.

 - Identify and revise local academic policies and practices that may impede students’ progress towards degree and certificate completion.